Unions push airlines to promise they'll avoid stock buybacks

 The unions, which represent pilots, flight attendants, mechanics, baggage handlers and other workers, launched a campaign and petition drive that portrays buyouts as a giveaway to Wall Street and a tool for airline executives to boost their own stock-based compensation.

-The unions asked airlines to pledge to forgo buybacks until until “operational meltdowns are not the norm” and they reach new labor contracts — unions are seeking substantial wage increases.
+The unions asked airlines to pledge to forgo buybacks until until airlines fix their “operational meltdowns" and reach new labor contracts — unions are seeking substantial wage increases.

 A union representative said Thursday that none of the airlines immediately agreed to the pledge.